 4. Members are responsible for declaring potential conflicts of interest at the beginning of each meeting.
 It is member's responsibility to ensure that they leave the meeting for items for which the conflict of interest may result in inappropriate commercial advantage or gain.

 5. The Skills and Employment Board may invite any persons it sees fit to attend meetings as observers.
+Observers shall be subject to the LEP Assurance Framework protocol on observer attendance at meetings.

 6. Members are required to attend meetings regularly.
 If a member is unable to attend a meeting apologies should be given prior to the meeting.
 If a member does not attend for 3 consecutive meetings, their membership may be reviewed.
 The decision to make any changes to the membership will be made by the LEP Board following recommendation by the other Skills and Employment Board members.